GeneralProducts/consonance-graphql/examples/sample_custom_report.md

 Paste the code below into this screen, replacing any existing text.

-Replace YOUR_API_KEY with the API key provided by Consonance support.
+Replace YOUR_API_KEY in the code with the API key provided by Consonance support.

 This script will generate a report of every field currently available in Consonance's GraphQL schema.
 If you would like to edit or delete any columns to produce a smaller report you can refer to the inline notes for help doing that.